Documents, certificates, letters and notes available at British embassies in Abu Dhabi and Dubai.

 Certificates of good conduct

 For information on obtaining a Police Clearance Certificate / Certificate of Good Conduct from the UAE, visit the UAE Embassy website.
 More information is also on the Abu Dhabi Police, Dubai Police and Sharjah Police websites.

 If you are asked for a “certificates of good conduct” or “police clearance certificate” from the UK Police, see the Metropolitan Police website.

 Legalisation of signatures on apostilled documents for use in the United Arab Emirates

-There are three procedures you need to follow to have your United Kingdom document legalised for use in the UAE:
+There are three steps you need to follow to have your United Kingdom document legalised for use in the UAE: